Firstbloodio/fullstack-developer-hiring-exercise/README.md

     - Email
     - Password
     - Display name
-    - Phone number in international plus prefixed format
+    - Phone number in an international plus prefixed format, like `+1 555 1231234`
   - Use your best practices and Clarity Design System examples to come up a basic layout form this screen

-- Add phone to the dashboard screen, so that users can see their registered phone number
+- Add a phone number to the dashboard screen, so that users can see their registered phone number

 - Add server-side entity validation for the registration data using NestJS backend
   - Validation must catch basic error cases
-  - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number
+  - Saved phone numbers must be normalized by removing any spaces or dashes or other special characters users may use when entering a phone number, like `+15551231234`
   - The registration screen must be user friendly and correctly reflect any given input error back to the user